leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     *The above creates a* ``./condarc`` *in your home directory with this setting the first time you run it.*

-Create a new conda environment for our pangeo work:
+Create a new conda environment for your work:

 ::